Highlights and Question formats are now live. Get grounded answers or verbatim excerpts from any page in one call. Try it now →

 The model sees the real page.
 That means it can reason over full articles, documentation, pricing pages, or research papers, not just the fragments a typical search index surfaces.

 No separate Firecrawl account is required.
 OpenRouter auto-provisions one linked to your email.
-New accounts start on the free Hobby plan with 100,000 credits.
+The launch offer that included a free Hobby plan and 100,000 credits has expired; new accounts get 10,000 free credits.

 What you get with Firecrawl on OpenRouter